 It is highly recommended that you implement a third-party, LDAP server in your network for authenticating and authorizing the device's management users (Web and CLI).
 This can be done by using an LDAP-compliant server such as Microsoft Active Directory (AD).
 When a user attempts to log in to one of the management platforms, the device verifies the login username and password with AD.
 The device can also determine the user's management access level (privileges) based on the user's profile in the AD.
-This is configured in the LDAP Configuration table (Configuration table > VoIP menu > Services > LDAP > LDAP Configuration Table).
+This is configured in the pages located under the LDAP menu (Configuration tab > VoIP menu > Services > LDAP).